-Indoor Sports Facility Market Analysis and Financial Feasibility Study: As noted on pages 11-12, on March 23, 2016, the Board approved the expenditure to hire Conventions, Sports, and Leisure International (CSL), to conduct an Indoor Sports Facility Market Analysis and Financial Feasibility Study jointly with the City of Elmhurst.
+Indoor Sports Facility Market Analysis and Financial Feasibility Study: As noted on page 12, on March 23, 2016, the Board approved the expenditure to hire Conventions, Sports, and Leisure International (CSL), to conduct an Indoor Sports Facility Market Analysis and Financial Feasibility Study jointly with the City of Elmhurst.
 The District and City underwent a qualifications based selection process to select CSL as the best firm to perform the work.

-The purpose of the Study is to assess the viability of developing and operating an indoor sports facility with aquatics, gymnasiums, turf and ice through a comprehensive market and financial analysis and feasibility study.
-The Study will assess market conditions that may have an impact on potential facility use and total revenue and operational costs along with information regarding current trends in indoor sports facilities in the area, the demographics of the area, inventory of other similar facilities, and economic impact of the facility in the community.
-Based on the market analysis, CSL will analyze different facility business and operating models to assess the best fit for the market and recommend a model that provides for the highest and best use and return on investment.
-CSL will make a recommendation based on this assessment if the project is feasible and financially viable for the District and City to pursue and if not, present other potential project opportunities, including the expansion of existing facilities.
+The primary purpose of this study was to assess the viability of developing and operating a potential new indoor sports facility with aquatics, gymnasium space, indoor turf and indoor ice through a comprehensive market and financial analysis and feasibility study.
+The study involved the following steps:

+- assessing market conditions that may have an impact on potential facility use and total revenue and operational costs along with information regarding current trends for indoor sports facilities in the area, the demographics of the area, inventory of other similar facilities, and potential economic impact of the facility in the community. - based on the market analysis, analyzing different facility business and operating models to assess the best fit for the market and to recommend models that provide for the highest and best use and return on investment. - making recommendations based on this assessment regarding what facility uses would be financially viable for the District and City to pursue.

 The project was kicked-off on May 12, 2016 with CSL meeting with District and City staff to finalize the project timeline, scope of work and data collection needs and taking a tour of the community.
-On May 12 and 13, CSL also started sports facility stakeholder interviews with District staff to gather feedback on current and potential sports facility use.
-As noted on pages 11-12, CSL met with additional stakeholders in June to gain a comprehensive understanding of the local market and potential use of an aquatic, gymnasium, turf and ice facility along with conducting a community survey from late-June to mid-July.
+On May 12 and 13, CSL also started sports facility stakeholder and staff interviews to gather feedback on current and potential sports facility use.
+As noted on page 12, CSL met with additional stakeholders in June to gain a comprehensive understanding of the local market and potential use of an aquatic, gymnasium, turf and ice facility along with conducting a community survey from late-June to mid-July.

-To collect the data necessary for the market analysis besides the stakeholder meetings and community survey, CSL also inventoried other competitive/regional sports facilities and followed up with each one to gather comprehensive event space information and whatever else the facilities were willing to share on event activity/usage levels, rental rates and financial operations.
-Concurrently, CSL identified a list of comparable national facilities from each of the four different facility types (indoor gymnasium facilities, indoor turf facilities, ice rinks, and pools/natatoriums) and continues to compile available space, event, financial, and demographic data from each.
-Lastly, the firm has also initiated a survey of local, regional, state and national tournament/competition organizers among users of each of the four different types of facilities.
+To collect the data necessary for the market analysis besides the stakeholder meetings and community survey, CSL also compiled the following:

+- inventoried other competitive/regional sports facilities and followed up with each one to gather comprehensive event space information and other information the facilities were willing to share on event activity/usage levels, rental rates and financial operations. - identified a list of comparable national facilities from each of the four different facility types and available space, event, financial, and demographic data from each. - surveyed local, regional, state and national tournament/competition organizers among users of each of the four different types of facilities.